 According to the U.S. Department of Energy, heating and cooling account for about 56 percent of the energy use in a typical U.S. home, making it the largest energy expense for most homes.
 There is a wide variety of technology available for heating and cooling your home, enabling efficient conversion of energy into useful heat or cool air.
 In addition, many heating and cooling systems have supporting equipment in common, such as thermostats and ducts, which provide opportunities for saving energy.

 Valid for Connecticut Light & Power and United Illuminating residential customers who purchase and install a qualifying ducted split or package type air conditioning or heat pump on or after January 1, 2014 through December 31, 2014.
-This equipment may qualify for a Connecticut Housing Investment and Finance (CHIF) low interest energy loan.
+This equipment may qualify for low interest financing through participating lenders.
 Ducted split air conditioners and heat pumps also qualify for the Quality Installation and Verification program.

 Heating and Cooling System Rebate application:

 Verify that your new system qualifies:

 AHRI1 Rated Unitary Air Conditioning and Split Systems

 |14.5 SEER2 / 12 EER3||$250|

 AHRI Rated Central Air Conditioning Packaged Systems

 AHRI Rated Air Source Heat Pump Split Systems